arn-the-long-beard/seed-routing/README.md

  ```
 ### Example code with RoutingModules

-RoutingModule contains Root and AsUrl as well.
+RoutingModule contains DefaultRoute and ParseUrl as well.

  ```rust
 use seed::{prelude::*, *};